ashalogic/Persian-Word-Embedding/README.md

 > Important note: some models currently have pretrained version for Persian so I just made them lite

 ### Here is Models list that im going to use
-- [ ] Google’s Universal Sentence Encoder (This one is not Public Availabel)
+- [ ] Google’s Universal Sentence Encoder (This one is not Public Available)
 - [x] FasTText
 - [ ] ELMo
 - [ ] Word2Vec